Last Updated: March 2, 2023

 Entirely typical for a wizard.
 We’ll put a +2 into Constitution and a +1 into Intelligence.
 We want to keep our hit points high to survive our class features.

 Hexblood.
 We haven’t used Hexblood in a handbook yet somehow, and Blood Magic hits an interesting use case where a wizard is incentivized to rely on attacks.

-We get the choice of +2/+1 or three +1s, so we’ll take +2/+1 to start with 17 Intelligence.
+We get the choice of +2/+1 or three +1s, so we’ll take +2/+1 to start with 17 Constitution and 16 Intelligence.
 We’ll choose flight from our Ancestral Legacy trait (maybe we’re a hexblood aarakocra?).
 We’re mostly here for the ability to cast Hex, especially since we can use spell slots to re-cast it.

 Any.
 It doesn’t impact the build.